ElijahHyndman/ENGCMP0600_Directions/README.md

 # Your Brake Pads?
 *There are better resources than github.*

-Proactive drivers will find mile-markers in the Glove Compartment's owners manual to know when to replace their brakes.
+Proactive drivers will find mile-markers in the Glove Compartment's owners manual which dictates mile-markers to replace brake pads.
 For everyone else, there are a few indicators.
 Your braking could feel sloppy.
 You may hear a grinding from your wheels as the wear indicator touches the rotor.
 Your brake pad may fall out at a red light. \
 All of these indicate that it's time for a change.